 - Doctor’s credentials– The qualification and experience of your doctor are the most important factors for the success of your treatment.
 Never compromise on this.

-- Credibility of the clinic – Don’t just look for the cheapest clinic; look for one that has a good track record and high success rates in treating cases like yours We cannot display this gallery
+- Credibility of the clinic – Don’t just look for the cheapest clinic; look for one that has a good track record and high success rates in treating cases like yours

 - Language – Does the doctor and staff speak your language?
 Do they have translators?
 Most of Infertility Aide partner clinics have English speaking staff and doctors; for other languages, translators can be arranged